dengxinb2315/TGS-comparison-for-bacteria-6mA/README.md

 ### figures_code
-We present the additional codes for figures plot.
+We present the additional codes for the figures plot.

 #### Showcase of the current
 After obtaining many modification sites,